ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-02-28-Nohup_magic.md

 comments: true
 ---

 When you start playing with cloud computing like [Amazon Web Services](https://aws.amazon.com/), you will, sometimes, decide to launch a program that will take a while to run.
-If you simply close the connection before the all processes are finished, the system will terminate [bash](https://www.gnu.org/software/bash/) (or whatever shell you were using) and, therefore, your program will be also terminated.
+If you simply close the connection before all processes are finished, the system will terminate [bash](https://www.gnu.org/software/bash/) (or whatever [shell](http://www.freeos.com/guides/lsst/ch01sec07.html) you were using) and, therefore, your program will be also terminated.
 Normally, when we are working on a terminal, we make use of the `&` (or `ctrl+z` and `bg`) to send things to the background freeing the terminal.
 If you sent your process to background, you will be able to use [`jobs`](https://www.cyberciti.biz/faq/unix-linux-jobs-command-examples-usage-syntax/) to display information about processes that are sleeping (the `ctrl+z` thing) or running on the background.

 The problem here is that your processes running on the background will be terminated anyway.
 There are at least two solutions.
 The simplest one is installing [`nohup`](https://en.wikipedia.org/wiki/Nohup) on your computer (in case it's not already available):